object

 Overview

-This page has 12 definitions of object in English and Dutch, Flemish.
+This page has 15 definitions of object in English and Dutch, Flemish.
 Object is a noun and verb.
 Examples of how to use object in a sentence are shown.
-Also define these 26 related words and terms: thing, physical, existence, objective, goal, end, purpose, grammar, noun phrase, complement, verb phrase, prepositional phrase, transitive, instantiation, class, structure, category theory, element, category, function, disagree, oppose, raise, objection, object, and item.
+Also define these 29 related words and terms: thing, physical, existence, objective, goal, end, purpose, grammar, noun phrase, complement, verb phrase, prepositional phrase, transitive, object-oriented programming, instantiation, class, structure, category theory, instance, entities, category, arrow, morphism, disagree, oppose, raise, objection, Taipei, and item.

 English